 Alaska's small employment industries tend to be relatively stable over time.
-Of note is the agriculture industry, including locally grown food and flower products and commercial marijuana which is boosting Alaska's retail sector as well as manufacturing.
-Beverage manufacturing, including microbrews, wines and bottled water, though quite small has been growing extensively in the past few years, mostly as a result of new breweries.
+Of note is the agriculture industry, including locally grown food and flower products and commercial marijuana, which is boosting Alaska's retail and manufacturing sectors.
+Beverage manufacturing, including wines, microbrews and bottled water, though quite small has been growing extensively in the past few years.